Analytic regularity for a singularly perturbed reaction-convection-diffusion boundary value problem with two small parameters: The model problem and its regularity

-More details arise if one studies the structure of the solution to (\ref{de} ), which depends on the roots of the characteristic equation associated with the differential operator. \ For this reason, we let $\lambda _{0}(x),\lambda _{1}(x)$ be the solutions of the characteristic equation (thinking of the coefficients as constant) and set
+More details arise if one studies the structure of the solution to (\ref{de} ), which depends on the roots of the characteristic equation associated with the differential operator. \ For this reason, we let $\lambda _{0}(x),\lambda _{1}(x)$ be the solutions of the characteristic equation and set

 or equivalently,